Job-seeking Italians don white gloves as butlers back in vogue

-VERONA Italy (Reuters) - Balancing a silver tray with a champagne bottle on the palm of his hand, butler Maurizio Tagliavia waited amid the vineyards for the helicopter that brings guests to the boutique hotel in the 15th century Villa Del Quar.
+VERONA, Italy May 16 (Reuters) - Balancing a silver tray with a champagne bottle on the palm of his hand, butler Maurizio Tagliavia waited amid the vineyards for the helicopter that brings guests to the boutique hotel in the 15th century Villa Del Quar.

 The 56-year-old engineer and one-time Italian army parachutist had been unemployed since 2012, when he lost his job as sales director for a renewable energy firm.
 His break came in February, when he was selected for an intensive course to become a modern-day butler.